Continuous approximate roots of polynomial equations via shape theory: Shape theory

 \subsection{Eilenberg-MacLane spaces}

-Recall that given $n \geq 1$ and a group $G$, which has to be abelian if $n \geq 2$, we can find an explicit pointed space $K(G, n)$, called an Eilenberg-MacLane space, whose homotopy groups vanish except for $\pi_n(K(G, n), x_0) = G$.
-Moreover this assignment taking in (discrete) groups and giving pointed CW complexes is functorial:
+Recall that given $n \geq 1$ and a group $G$, which has to be abelian if $n \geq 2$, we can find pointed spaces $K(G, n)$, called an Eilenberg-MacLane spaces, whose homotopy groups vanish except for $\pi_n(K(G, n), x_0) = G$.
+Moreover this assignment taking in (discrete) groups and giving pointed spaces is functorial:

 This is nicely described in \cite{McCord_classifying}.
 We can always take a model for $K(G, n)$ as a pointed CW complex up to homotopy equivalence.
 We will mostly be interested in $n = 1$.

 One very useful property of Eilenberg-MacLane spaces is that we can completely characterize maps into them up to homotopy.
 We have the following correspondence: